coralreefer/embed-visualizer/README.md

 we can start passing that down to the `generateFrom` function, so that it can emit something else.

 [embed docs]: https://discordapp.com/developers/docs/resources/channel#embed-object

+## More
+This repo is forked from https://github.com/leovoel/embed-visualizer